Quick Start

 Section titled “Stopping the Application”When you’re done, stop the services:

-# Press Ctrl+C in the terminal running docker compose# Or run:docker compose down
+Press Ctrl+C in the terminal running docker compose, or run:

 ./stop-databases.sh